mangecoeur/document-outline/README.md

 # Document Outline

-Displays a hierarchical, interactive outline tree view of your document.
-This is particularly useful for working on long form documents such as academic papers and theses.
+Displays a hierarchical, interactive outline tree view for document markup.
+Also registers as an outline provider for Atom-IDE for the supported document types.

 ![screenshot of document-outline](https://raw.githubusercontent.com/mangecoeur/document-outline/master/document-outline-screenshot.png)